This week's Stars of the Week are Lilia Seeley and Callum Gladwell for superb explanation writing in our theme work.

 Visit to 'The Journey' Holocaust Museum

 On Tuesday 19th September, Year 6 visited the Holocaust Memorial Museum to learn about life in Germany in Europe in 1933-1945.
-We explored the 'Journey' exhibition learning from a ten-year-old bot called Leo Stein what life was like fro him as a Jewish schoolboy.
+We explored the 'Journey' exhibition learning from a ten-year-old boy called Leo Stein what life was like for him as a Jewish schoolboy.
 We saw how people treated him and his family and how he was sent away from Germany on the Kindertransport.

-In the afternoon, we were fortunate to listen to the testimony of Mr Steven Frank, a survivor pf the Holocaust.
-We heard how he was treated differently once the Nazi party occupied Holland, his home, and how he and his family would spend the next few years living in the squalid surroundings of different prison camps.
+In the afternoon, we were fortunate to listen to the testimony of Mr Steven Frank, a survivor of the Holocaust.
+We heard how he was treated differently once the Nazi party occupied Holland- his home- and how he and his family would spend the next few years living in the squalid surroundings of different prison camps.
 Fortunately for him and his family, they never made it as far as Auschwitz.

 It was a truly amazing day of learning and the children were all shining examples of how to learn outside of the classroom.
 Model pupils!

 Thank you to Mrs Carter and Mrs Johnson for accompanying us on our visit.

 PE Kit - Please can you ensure PE kits are brought into school on Monday morning.
 This includes appropriate outdoor footwear.

 Our PE sessions for this term are Monday afternoon (outdoor) and Tuesday morning (indoor).